The Echorium Sequence: Bluestone

 Bluestone is the material the Isle of Echoes is made of, and it has many properties related to the Singers.
 Its presence amplifies the power of the Songs, and for this reason the Echorium is constructed out of it.
 It can also help transmit Songs and messages over great distances: when the Second Singer travels, he often takes with him a piece of bluestone with which to contact the Echorium.
-Although bluestone is only found on the Isle and is considered very valuable, it is occasionally given away as a "trust gift" to those who make treaties with SIngers, so that they can be sung to over a distance if the need arises.
+Although bluestone is only found on the Isle and is considered very valuable, it is occasionally given away as a "trust gift" to those who make treaties with Singers, so that they can be sung to over a distance if the need arises.

 Khiz

 Khiz, sometimes called khiz-crystal or crystal, is a black crystal with many properties similar to bluestone.
-In addition to conducting the Songs, and relaying messages over large distances, it is used to control and view people's thoughts and memories.
+In addition to conducting the Songs and relaying messages over large distances, it controls and views people's thoughts and memories.
 Treated khiz can also help resist the Songs' power, and sap people nearby of their will.
 Khiz is mined primarily in The Sunless Valley in the Purple Plains, and is the weapon of choice for Frazhin.
 Frazhin often carries a khiz-spear with which to control people around him, and after Song Quest he uses khiz masks to hide his disfigurement, apparently replacing some of his injured body parts with khiz.

 Many parts of the series revolve around the khiz.
-In Song Quest, the khiz was worshipped, with Frazhin as its priest using it to control thoughts and force others to tell the truth.
-In Crystal Mask, Frazhin created a khiz mining operation in The Sunless Valley, and built the Khizalace out of the crystal.
-He also used a pair of khiz masks to communicate with Yashra over long distances, and to allow her to wipe people's memories, and a piece of khiz crystal was placed in Kherron's throat to disable his singing voice.
-In Dark Quetzal, placing khiz in nests is used to make Half Creatures loyal to Frazhin, and khiz is shown to be able to control the quetzal Memoryplace, both as a khiz spear and as the Fane, a giant ball of the crystal which Frazhin seals himself inside.
+In Song Quest, the khiz was worshipped, with Frazhin as its priest, using it to control thoughts and force others to tell the truth.
+In Crystal Mask, Frazhin created a khiz mining operation in The Sunless Valley and built the Khizalace out of the crystal.
+He also used a pair of khiz masks to communicate with Yashra over long distances and to allow her to wipe people's memories, and a piece of khiz crystal was placed in Kherron's throat to disable his singing voice.
+In Dark Quetzal, placing khiz in nests is used to make Half Creatures loyal to Frazhin, and khiz is shown to be able to control the quetzal Memoryplace, both as a khiz spear and as the Fane, a giant ball of the crystal, which Frazhin seals himself inside.